 To improve communication, consider sending out a regular employee engagement survey to gather employee feedback.

-Most companies have core values, but they are often neglected and only referenced once during the onboarding process.
-To help your employees connect with and embody your company's values, actively reward behavior that exemplifies them.
+Most companies have core values, but they are often neglected and referenced only once during the onboarding process.
+To help your employees connect with and embody your company’s values, actively reward behavior that exemplifies those values.
 This shows employees what your values look like in practice and makes it easy to live them out at work.

 “The best thing you can do is get to know your people, and have every manager get to know their people,” said Jeremy Bedenbaugh, founder and CEO of ReCreate Solutions.
 “Get to know their names, their kids’ and pets’ names, their values, their aspirations, and the things potentially blocking those things.
 There is no program, process or substitute for simply building relationships with your people.”

 Employees who have strong, positive relationships with their co-workers are automatically more engaged with their workplace, since it’s a large source of their interpersonal relationships.
 Create plenty of opportunities for your employees to work together and get to know each other.

 Employees need to know exactly how they fit into the organization and how their work contributes to the overall goals.
 Without providing that insight, you risk having your workers feel as if they are an invisible cog in the wheel, doing work that no one appreciates.
 You might want to create a flowchart or graphic that shows how each employee’s work affects others and the company at large.